timmyd7777/SSCore/SSData/SolarSystem/README.md

 This table of moon data in Southern Stars CSV format was adapted from JPL's ["Planetary Satellite Mean Orbital Parameters"](https://ssd.jpl.nasa.gov/?sat_elem) and from JPL's ["Planetary Satellite Physical Parameters"](https://ssd.jpl.nasa.gov/?sat_phys_par) table.
 Rotation periods are from the [2015 Report](https://astrogeology.usgs.gov/search/map/Docs/WGCCRE/WGCCRE2015reprint) of the IAU Working Group on Cartographic Coordinates and Rotational Elements.

-Additional data for all confirmed moons of [Jupiter](https://en.wikipedia.org/wiki/Moons_of_Jupiter) and [Saturn](https://en.wikipedia.org/wiki/Moons_of_Saturn) as of 2023 were added from Wikipedia, and from Scott Sheppard's tables of satellite data for [Jupiter](https://sites.google.com/carnegiescience.edu/sheppard/moons/jupitermoons?authuser=0) and [Saturn](https://sites.google.com/carnegiescience.edu/sheppard/moons/saturnmoons?authuser=0), bringing the grand total to 216 solar system moons.
+Additional data for all confirmed moons of [Jupiter](https://en.wikipedia.org/wiki/Moons_of_Jupiter) and [Saturn](https://en.wikipedia.org/wiki/Moons_of_Saturn) as of December 2023 were added from Wikipedia, and from Scott Sheppard's tables of satellite data for [Jupiter](https://sites.google.com/carnegiescience.edu/sheppard/moons/jupitermoons?authuser=0) and [Saturn](https://sites.google.com/carnegiescience.edu/sheppard/moons/saturnmoons?authuser=0), bringing the grand total to 290 solar system moons.

 Columns are identical to Planets.csv, above.